mesolimbo/cvgenai/README.md

     - `[name]_resume_page1.html`: HTML for first page of the resume
     - `[name]_resume_page2.html`: HTML for second page of the resume
     - `[name]_cover_letter.html`: HTML version of the cover letter
-    - `style.css`: Copy of the CSS file
+    - `style.css`: Copy of the CSS file used

 ## Customization